 Pet ownership brings joy, companionship, and responsibility.
 Yet, it also has an environmental impact that many owners overlook.
-From the production of pet food to the waste generated by everyday care, can contribute to environmental challenges.
+From the production of pet food to the waste generated by everyday care, pets can contribute to environmental challenges.
 Pet owners need to adopt eco-friendly practices to minimize their pets’ carbon footprints.

 In this article, we’ll explore 10 practical tips for keeping pets in a sustainable way, helping you provide great care while also being kinder to the planet.